Sharing the Load: Autonomous Multi-Rover Cargo Transport: LONGER CONVOY RESULTS

-The Euclidean-distance reference-pose planning method can be easily replaced with one using the path length between the robots.
-This represents a more common large-convoy setup where each robot is a common arc-length distance from each other \cite{vasseur_2004}.
-The supplementary video shows a comparison around sharp corners of the Euclidean-distance and arc-length modes.
+The Euclidean-distance reference-pose planning method can be easily replaced with one using the arclength between the robots.
+This represents a more common large-convoy setup where each robot is a common arclength distance from each other \cite{vasseur_2004}.
+The supplementary video shows a comparison around sharp corners of the Euclidean-distance and arclength modes.
 Sharp turns lead to the most significant behavioural change.
-A path-length implementation is difficult with a direct measurement of the leader's position.
+An arclength implementation is difficult with a direct measurement of the leader's position.

-The quality of tracking is sensitive to the network delay.
-Longer delays require interpolation further along the leader's MPC predictions which are less accurate. \citet{an_2023} investigate some common network architectures used for collaborative cargo transport and in future work we aim to further benchmark the effect of the network stability, especially as a new robot joins the convoy.

 The D-MPC and PI-Reflec controllers perform more reliably than C-MPC and PI-Loc.
 Additionally, due to their distributed nature, both are scalable to longer convoy chains.
 On rapid elevation changes, using a direct measurement of the leader's relative position could be advantageous.
-However, the D-MPC approach provides more flexibility as the robots can convoy beyond line of sight and longer convoys are unaffected by disturbances along the chain.
+However, the D-MPC approach provides more flexibility as the robots can convoy beyond line-of-sight and longer convoys are unaffected by disturbances along the chain.
 The D-MPC makes the fewest assumptions about the operating environment and geometric arrangement of the convoy, which makes it widely applicable.
+For this reason, we selected the D-MPC for evaluation in lunar-analogue cargo-transport experiments.